 speaker

 Analyst, KBW

 Thank you very much.
-On the office side, are you starting to see the recovery become more widespread?
-So far, it seems to be narrowly focused in the Class A, Class A plus buildings.
-You did cite the strength in New York City, for example, some of those, the Park Avenue as a bellwether example, but curious if you're seeing spillover into adjacent seeds and the recovery becoming more widespread?
+On the office side, are you starting to see the recovery become more widespread So far, it seems to be, you know, narrowly focused in the Class A, Class A plus buildings.
+You know, you did cite the strength in New York City, for example.
+You know, some of those, the Park Avenue corridor as a, you know, bellwether example.
+But curious if you're seeing spillover into adjacencies and the recovery becoming more widespread.

+speaker